Klopez851/GenerateChecks/README.md

 ## 📂 How to Run

-1. Clone the repo
+1. Clone the repo.
-2. Make sure that in project settings -> modules -> sources, your language level is set to 17 and ur using Java SDK 17.0.12
-3.
-4. Run the main file (genCheckApplication.java)
+2. Run the main file (src/main/java/org/example/generatechecks/GenCheckApplication.java)